jonluca/blog/_posts/2019-09-07-dsc-products.md

 The other problem here was that the bundle I was looking for wasn't in the product list.
 Any time I was on a page, it would only show me the products for that page, not all of them.

-{% include image.html footnote="Only the products for a given page were in the products list " file="dsc-only" alt="missing products" %}
+{% include image.html footnote="Only the products for a given page were in the products list" file="dsc-only" alt="missing products" %}

 Since DSC is a single page application, though, I was just able to click through all their product pages to load the full product list.